dpaservices/legal/terms-2017.md

 We can’t guarantee that our work will be error-free and so we can’t be liable to you or any third-party for damages, including lost profits, lost savings or other incidental, consequential or special damages, even if you have advised us of them.
 Finally, if any provision of any contract shall be unlawful, void, or for any reason unenforceable, then that provision shall be deemed severable from such contract and shall not affect the validity and enforceability of any remaining provisions.

+###Mutual Cooperation
+We agree to use our best efforts to fulfill and exceed your expectation on the deliverables listed in the scope of work.
+You agree to aid us in doing so by making available the information as needed that we require and to work with us to expedite the work.

+###Charges for Services Performed
+Functionality or feature requests above and beyond those listed in our proposal may be considered out-of-scope and an amendment to the budget will be recommended.

+###Dormant Projects
+Projects that go dormant for longer than 30 days will incur a fee to resume work, this will be at the descretion of DPA Services Ltd.

 ###Copyrights

 First, you guarantee that all elements of text, images or other artwork you provide are either owned by your good selves, or that you have permission to use them.